A polynomial pair invariant of alternating knots and links: Definitions

 A \emph{reduced diagram} $D$ of a (non-trivial) knot or link $K$ is a generic projection of the knot or link in the plane, a regular $4$-valent graph, with extra information at each vertex indicating which arc of the link passes over the other, we assume moreover, that $D$ has no nugatory crossings, the number of crossings cannot be reduced by an immediate Reidemeister I move, and it cannot be separated by any circle in the sphere.

 By a \emph{region} of a reduced diagram $D$ we mean a face of the underlying projection of the link.
-The diagram can be checkerboard shaded so that every edge separates a shaded region (black region) from an unshaded one (white region).
+The diagram can be checkerboard-shaded so that every edge separates a shaded region (black region) from an unshaded one (white region).